cwi-dis/igor/doc/install.rst

 Assuming you are using Python 3, run the following command:

 .. code-block:: sh

-	python3 -m pip install igor-iot
+	sudo python3 -m pip install igor-iot

-Depending on your system installation (if this command fails with an error) you may have to run it with ``sudo``.
+Depending on your system installation you may be able to run it without ``sudo``, but even if this gives no permission errors it may actually still install in your home directory in stead of in the system directories, which may cause problems later if you want to run Igor as a system daemon.

-Note that installing with ``--user`` or installing in a *virtualenv* has not been tested.
+Note that installing with ``--user`` or installing in a *virtualenv* has not been tested, at least not extensively.

+After installing the software you can continue with :doc:`setup`.

 Installing from source
 ----------------------

+Alternatively you can build Igor from source.
 Download the source via https://github.com/cwi-dis/igor.

 .. code-block:: sh